 Note: the 70" model has a VA panel and is expected to have worse viewing angles.

-The LG UK6570PUB has excellent reflection handling.
+The TV has excellent reflection handling.
 Direct reflections are significantly reduced in intensity, and there is no purple tint like some higher-end anti-reflective coatings.

 The TV has a decent color gamut, but it falls short of the wide color gamut necessary for HDR content to look great.